tlgs/wololo/README.md

 Minimalist web page about the ranked ladder of Age of Empires II: Definitive Edition.

-- Data collection using command line utilities (Bash, curl, jq, AWK) and GitHub Actions
+- Data collection using GitHub Actions and some shell scripting
-- Hosting (ab)using Github gists
+- Hosting by (ab)using GitHub gists
-- Front end using Seaborn and some handsewn HTML/CSS/JavaScript
+- Front end using Seaborn and some handwritten HTML/CSS/JavaScript